Forecasting Elections from Partial Information Using a Bayesian Model for a Multinomial Sequence of Data: Introduction

 The rest of the paper is arranged as follows.
 In \Cref{subsec:preliminaries}, we introduce the preliminary notations, and in \Cref{subsec:setup-main}, we describe the model in a formal statistical framework, and state the main results.
-The proofs of the theorems are provided in \ref{sec:proofs}.
+The proofs of the theorems are provided in \Cref{sec:proofs}.
 In \Cref{subsec:gibbs}, we discuss the estimation of the posterior distribution of the model parameters via Gibbs sampling.
 The prediction aspects of the model are described in \Cref{subsec:prediction}. \Cref{sec:simulation} discusses simulation results which demonstrate the suitability of the model in the broad context.
-Application of our proposed methodology in calling the election is demonstrated in \Cref{subsec:election} with data from Bihar (a state in India) legislative assembly election held in 2020. \Cref{subsec:sales} deals with a real life application of the methodology in the sales forecasting context.
-We conclude with a summary, some related comments and ways to extend the current work in \Cref{sec:conclusion}.
+Real data application in an Indian context is presented in \Cref{sec:Bihar_election}.
+We also present a hypothetical case study from American politics in \Cref{sec:usa_application}.
+Finally, we conclude with a summary, some related comments and ways to extend the current work in \Cref{sec:conclusion}.